SR22 Insurance After an OWI in Indiana: Requirements, Costs & How to Reinstate Your License (2026)

 Getting arrested for drunk driving is one of the most overwhelming and stressful experiences a driver can face.
 If you have recently been charged, you are likely panicking about the future, your finances, and your ability to drive to work.
 You are not alone.
 Navigating Indiana OWI laws can feel like trying to translate a foreign language while your life is on hold.
 The immediate aftermath brings court dates, fines, and an agonizing loss of your driving privileges.

 However, getting back on the road after an OWI Indiana conviction is entirely possible if you follow the right steps.
 To regain your legal right to drive, the Indiana Bureau of Motor Vehicles (BMV) mandates that you prove you are financially responsible.
 This is where dui insurance sr22 comes into play.
-This comprehensive, up-to-date guide for 2026 will walk you through exactly what an OWI conviction means for your record, how the license suspension timeline works, how much high-risk insurance will cost you, and the precise steps to reinstate your license so you can get your life back to normal.
+This comprehensive, up-to-date guide for 2026 will walk you through exactly what an OWI conviction means for your record, how the license suspension timeline works, whether hiring a lawyer changes your insurance outcome, how much high-risk insurance will cost you, and the precise steps to reinstate your license so you can get your life back to normal.

 Indiana OWI Laws — What the Conviction Actually Means